smitvadher/kafka-demo/README.md

 - [Apache Kafka](https://kafka.apache.org/downloads)
 - [Java Runtime Environment (JRE)](https://www.java.com/en/download/)

+## Configuration
+Adjust any necessary configuration settings in the code or configuration files.
+For example, update Kafka broker addresses or API endpoints.

 ## Usage

 Before running the application, ensure that Apache Kafka is running using the following commands: